What is Acetal? | Acetal Copolymer and Homopolymer | Acetal Applications | Advantages & Disadvantages of Acetal

 Acetal homopolymer is produced by anhydrous, monomeric formaldehyde, polymerized by anionic catalysis in an organic liquid reaction medium.
 The produced polymer will need immediate stabilizing by acetic anhydride.
 Homopolymer contains better mechanical properties than copolymer.

 On the other hand, acetal copolymer is produced by converting formaldehyde into trioxane using cationic polymerization.
-After that, the trioxane will be filtered to remove access water or any other contaminations having hydrogen.
+After that, the trioxane will be filtered to remove access water or other contaminants with hydrogen.
 In alkaline environments, copolymer provides more stability than homopolymer.

 Let’s take a look at their properties: